Tenney, Minnesota: City Hall

-The City Hall was at 295 Concord Avenue (Concord is the town's main north–south street).
+The City Hall was at 295 Concord Avenue (the town's main north–south street).
 It was open to the public 24 hours a day and 365 days a year, and visitors were invited to go inside and sign the town's guestbook.
 City Hall was built in the early 1900s as a community church.
 Later it was a Baptist church.
 From 1914 to 1946 it was the Evangelical church, from 1946 to 1968 the Evangelical United Brethren church, and from 1968 until closing in 1997 it was the Tenney United Methodist Church.
 The building was purchased in 1999 and had been renovated and expanded in 2006 / 2007, but has since disappeared from the landscape.

 The Wheaton-Dumont Cooperative Elevator

 The Co-op had its primary rail terminal in Tenney.
 In 2003, 20 million bushels of grain were trucked into Tenney from other elevators and shipped out by rail.
 At that time it was estimated that in 2004 this figure would rise to 32 million bushels.
 The elevator is served by the Soo Line Railroad, which is the United States arm of the Canadian Pacific Railway.